elifozlemyilmaz/BuildingFootprint-XAI/README.md

 - Three deep learning models (U-Net++, DeepLabv3+, PSPNet) were compared, and validation metrics including mIoU, Dice, Recall, Precision, and Accuracy were reported.
 - In addition, three XAI methods (Saliency, IntegratedGradients, GradientShap) were applied, and for each method 10 explainability metrics (Continuity, FaithfulnessEstimate, AUC, Sparseness, Complexity, RRA, RMA, FaithfulnessCorr, Infidelity, MPRT) were computed.
 - These evaluations demonstrate both the segmentation accuracy and the quality of the model explanations.
-- Example predictions, attribution maps, and detailed quantitative results will be shared in this repository after the publication process is finalized.
+> 📌 **Note:** Example predictions, attribution maps, and detailed quantitative results will be shared in this repository after the publication process is finalized.